 - Atmospheric pressure at sea level of 14.7 PSIA (760 mmHg),

 After completing the calculations using these conditions, the maximum SCFM output of the air compressor is revealed.

 SCFM is the only way to compare “apples to apples” or air compressor to air compressor.
-Operating conditions may otherwise vary depending on where the air compressor air mass flow is being measured.
-However, it’s important to note that your real-world ACFM output may not match the SCFM if you are working in conditions that don’t align with the standard conditions.
+Operating conditions may vary depending on where the air compressor air flow is being measured.
+However, it’s important to note that your real-world ACFM output may not match the SCFM if you work in conditions that don’t align with the standard ones.

 Differences Between ACFM & SCFM